mossmatters/HybPiper/README.md

 If many of your genes have paralogs, one approach could be to add the paralog coding sequence to your target file as a separate gene, and re-running HybPiper.
 Reads that have a better mapping to the paralog will be sorted accordingly.

+For more in-depth discussion about paralogs, see the examples in [the paralog tutorial.](https://github.com/mossmatters/HybPiper/wiki/Paralogs)

 -----

 #Introns